Craniofacial surgery: Scaphocephaly

-In scaphocephaly the sagittal suture is prematurely fused.
+In scaphocephaly, the sagittal suture is prematurely fused.
 The sagittal suture runs from the front to the back of the head.
 The shape of this deformity is a long narrow head, formed like a boat (Greek skaphe, "light boat or skiff").
 The compensatory head-growth forward at the coronal suture gives a prominent forehead, frontal bossing and a prominent back of the head, called coning.
-The incidence of scaphocephaly is 2.8 per 10 000 births in the Netherlands and is therefore the most common form of craniosynostosis.
+The incidence of scaphocephaly is 2.8 per 10,000 births in the Netherlands; therefore, it is the most common form of craniosynostosis.

 Trigonocephaly

-In trigonocephaly the metopic suture is prematurely fused.
+In trigonocephaly, the metopic suture is prematurely fused.
 The metopic suture is situated in the medial line of the forehead.
 Premature fusion of this suture causes the forehead to become pointed, giving the head a triangular shape when viewed from above (Greek trigono, "triangle").
-The incidence of trigonocephaly is 1 - 1.9 per 10 000 births in the Netherlands.
+The incidence of trigonocephaly is 1 - 1.9 per 10,000 births in the Netherlands.

 Plagiocephaly

-In plagiocephaly one of the coronal sutures is prematurely fused.
+In plagiocephaly, one of the coronal sutures is prematurely fused.
 The coronal sutures run over the top of the head, just in front of the ears.
 The shape of this deformity is an asymmetrical distortion (flattening of one side of the head) as you can see in figure 2.
-The incidence is 1 in 10 000 births.
+The incidence is 1 in 10,000 births.

 Brachycephaly

-In brachycephaly both of the coronal sutures are prematurely fused.
+In brachycephaly, both of the coronal sutures are prematurely fused.
 The shape of this deformity is a wide and high head.
-The incidence at birth is 1/20 000.
+The incidence at birth is 1/20,000.